ThomcodeFr/ThomcodeFr/README.md

 <strong>Hi !
 I’m @ThomcodeFr</strong> 👋

 After my Master Degree in Business and Marketing, I worked four years as a Recruitment Consultant.
-During my free time, I love to learn about code.
+During my free time, I love learning about code.
 So, it was therefore natural to turn this nascent passion into a profession.

 I am french 🇫🇷 developper (in professional retraining), student at Pop School (France) in Web and Mobile Development 🌱.